nixinator/katacoda-scenarios/install-nix-multiuser/step1.md

 we can check that the nix daemon is running and the nix daemon socket is available

-The socket allows userspace nix tools to commicate with nix store
+The socket allows userspace nix tools to commicate with nix daemonn

 `systemctl status nix-daemon.service nix-daemon.socket`{{execute}}

+`sudo netstat -a -p --unix | grep daemon-sock`